 The Northern Quarter’s new neighbourhood bar & kitchen will boast 3 floors of food and drink informed by seasonality, quality and providence – ideals that the venues of Copenhagen have followed for years.

-Therefore, the team behind Wilderness took a trip to the city, looking to uncover its vast array of culinary treasures, and take inspiration from the Nordic footprint that’s been successfully stamped upon all sorts of cuisine.
+Therefore, the team behind Wolf At The Door took a trip to the city, looking to uncover its vast array of culinary treasures, and take inspiration from the Nordic footprint that’s been successfully stamped upon all sorts of cuisine.